Chair: Patrick Lorimer

 A Marketing graduate of The University of Paisley, Brian Williamson is Managing Director of Ekko Waste Solutions Ltd which is a specialised glass collection and recycling company and a Director of ABC4D Ltd which operates a chain of ultrasound scanning clinics across Scotland.
 Brian is passionate about local history and has been researching Seafield House and Sir William Arrol for the last twenty five years.
 Brian is married with four young children and lives in Alloway.

-Dr John McClure served as a Registrar in Paediatrics at Seafield Children’s Hospital in 1970 and 1971, and as a Consultant from 1975 till its closure.
+Dr John McClure served as a Registrar in Pediatrics at Seafield Children’s Hospital in 1970 and 1971, and as a Consultant from 1975 until its closure.
 John was one of the leaders of the “Save Seafield” Campaign in 1978.
-The Memories of Seafield are held in great affection by Medical, Nursing and other staff who have worked there and most would like to see this historic building restored.